Boileau-Narcejac: Biography

 Their works often flirted with the fantastic and the macabre, erupting full-blown in their novel Et mon tout est un homme (published in English as Choice Cuts) which received the Grand Prix de l’Humour Noir in 1965.

 In 1964, they published Le Roman policier, a theoretical study of the crime genre.

 In the 1970s, Boileau and Narcejac received the permission from the Maurice Leblanc estate to write new adventures of Arsène Lupin.
 They also wrote the "Sans Atout" series for younger readers, about a boy detective.

 Their collaboration ended with Boileau's death on 16 January 1989 in Beaulieu-sur-Mer.
 The last novel containing his contribution was J'ai été un fantôme ("I was a ghost") published later that year.
 Narcejac continued writing alone, still signing his works as "Boileau-Narcejac".
 He died on 7 June 1998 in Nice.

 Personal life

 Boileau was married in 1939 to Josette Baudin.

-Narcjeac was married twice--in 1930 to Marie Thérèse Baret, with whom he had two daughters, Annette et Jacqueline, and in 1967 to Renée Swanson.
+Narcjeac was married twice--in 1930 to Marie Thérèse Baret, with whom he had two daughters, Annette and Jacqueline, and in 1967 to Renée Swanson.